Benedict Arnold

 Biography

 Benedict was born January 14, 1741, in Norwich, Connecticut to Benedict and Hannah Arnold.
-As a young boy his family went through many hard times and had a constant lack of money.
-When the yellow fever came through their household it left only him and his sister Hannah alive out of the five children.
-This devastated his poor mother.
-Their finances did not improve at all; in fact they got so bad his mother could not afford to send him to school anymore.
+As a young boy his family his father was a successful businessman.
+When the yellow fever came through their household it left only him and his sister Hannah alive out of the five children, his father drowned his sorrows in alcohol and their finances dwindled rapidly.

-In 1767 Benedict Arnold took Margret Mansfield to be his wife.
+In 1767 Benedict Arnold took Margaret Mansfield to be his wife.
 He worked for his cousin for a few more years, during which time he fathered three boys.

 Then war came.